Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsubsection{Collaboration Mechanism in Multi-agent}

-Within the multi-agent systems for end-to-end software development, it is essential to schedule how each agent is coordinating with each other.
+Within the multi-agent systems for end-to-end software development, it is essential to schedule how each agent coordinates with the other.
 We then discuss the collaboration mode and the communication protocol adopted in existing agents.

-\headt{A. Collaboration Mode.} In particular, there are mainly two collaboration modes in multi-agent systems for end-to-end software development, \ie{} the ordered mode and the unordered mode.

-\headfi{A.1: Ordered Mode.} It is a sequential mode wherein each agent makes decisions independently and uses optional feedback mechanisms to improve quality of their generated content.
-Ordered mode is the most prevalent collaboration mode adopted in existing agent systems~\cite{CodePori, aisd, LLM4PLC, AutoAgents, CodeS, Co-Learning,AgentVerse, MetaGPT, ChatDev, self-collaboration, IterativeExperienceRefinement, CTC, AgileCoder}.
-Previous research~\cite{AgentVerse} suggests that this approach is more suitable for software development, as it focuses on producing only the final refined decision.

-\headfi{A.2: Unordered Mode.} It primarily introduces an unordered debate mechanism, where multiple agents present their opinions separately and equally, with the ultimate decision reached via summarization.
-For example, LCG~\cite{lcg} involves the sprint meeting in the Scrum process model, wherein participating agents propose their opinions and share them with all other agents through a buffer.
-The Scrum master ultimately summarizes and extracts user stories.
-Besides, some works adopt a multi-role mechanism to ensure the generation quality~\cite{ChatDev, CTC, Co-Learning, IterativeExperienceRefinement, AgileCoder}.
-Instead of passing intermediate results from one agent to another, these works assign two agents to work together to complete a sub-task in a communication way.
-For example, in ChatDev~\cite{ChatDev} and CTC~\cite{CTC}, agents with different roles will collaborate to complete specific tasks (\eg{} the system design is achieved through communication between the CEO and CTO).

-\headt{B. Communication Protocol.} Within the multi-agent systems, agents communicate with other agents to exchange information.
-In particular, there are two communication protocols, \ie{} the pure natural language and the structured communication.

-\headfi{B.1: Natural Language.} The most common communication protocol is direct dialogue~\cite{self-collaboration, lcg,CodePori,aisd,AutoAgents,AgentVerse,ChatDev}, which leverages natural language to exchange information.
-This approach allows for flexible expression of intent and is close to human communication.

-\headfi{B.2: Structured.} Some agents (\eg{} MetaGPT~\cite{MetaGPT}) structure communication by having agents exchange documents and diagrams instead of relying solely on dialogue, as pure natural language may be insufficient for solving complex tasks due to distortion in multi-turn communication~\cite{MetaGPT}.